Rainbow Letter Sounds Matching Activity

 Looking for a fun way to work on letter identification and letter sounds this spring?
 Your students will have a blast playing this rainbow letter sounds matching game, perfect for your technology center or digital learning.
 Students will learn letter sounds and work on isolating the beginning, middle, and ending sounds in words with this letter sounds game.

 This is a key skill that students must learn as they begin to blend sounds and decode CVC words.
-This rainbow-themed learning activity is perfect to add to your St. Patrick’s Day lessons or anytime of year for engaging and effective phonemic awareness practice.
+This rainbow-themed learning activity is perfect to add to your St. Patrick’s Day lessons or anytime of year for engaging and effective phonics practice.

 These digital rainbow letter sound matching mats offer students a variety of practice with 5 different mats in all.
 There are 3 beginning sound mats, 1 middle sound mat, and 1 ending sound mat.
 With 9 pictures per mat, your students are in for a ton of great learning opportunities.

 The pictures included are kid-friendly, making this an activity that your kindergarten and first grade students can complete independently with confidence at school or at home.
 If you have preschool students looking for more of a challenge or second grade students who need more practice with letter sounds, this activity is perfect for them as well.

 Setting Up the Rainbow Letter Sounds Activity in Google Slides

 Students may use Google Slides™ to do this activity.

 The download file includes a detailed guide with instructions and pictures on how to use this activity with your students, but it is quite simple to do.